conlang-software-dev/whistler/README.md

 `npm i whistle-synthesis`

-This package exports two functions:
+This package exports three free functions and a class:

 Spline
 ------